By Moses Mukitale, Communication Coordinator, West Nile Refugee Response

 There are many in Pony’s circumstances that are benefiting from this project funded by World Vision USA.
 Among those receiving goats today are the elderly, foster parents, child-headed households and people with special needs.
 Jane Tumalu is a 35-year-old mother of three children who is also receiving two goats today.
 Jane lost track of her husband when fighting broke out back home.
 He had gone to work and that morning was the last time they saw him.

 “These two goats are our hope for bright future now.
 When they give birth, we will rear the kids and then, later, sell some.
 Goats are easy to rear and they grow up very fast.
 I will be able to generate income to look after my three children,” Jane explains.

 Yaya Boniface, a 16-year-old orphan from South Sudan is also dreaming again.
 He currently stays with a foster parent after losing both his parents to the violence back home.

 “Next year I am joining secondary; these goats would have delivered by then.
 We will sell some of the kids and this will enable me to go to a good school and also buy for me school materials,” says the 16-year-old who wants to become an electrician.

-According to Noel Anzo, the World Vision project coordinator for the ‘animal gift catalogue’ project, in one year a goat produces up to four kids.
-This means each of the 430 beneficiaries in this project will be reaping rewards in the next 12 months.
+According to Noel Anzo, the World Vision project coordinator for the ‘animal gift catalogue’ project, a goat can produce up to three times in two years.
+This means each of the 430 beneficiaries in this project will be reaping rewards very soon.